isomerpages/singhealth-mclass/index.md

 ---
 layout: homepage
-title: Community of Practice
+title: SINGAPORE COMMUNITY OF PRACTICE IN SOCIAL PRESCRIBING
-description: Community of Practice in Singapore
+description: Built on the foundation of best practices in knowledge sharing, community engagement, and inter-sectoral collaboration, SCOMP aims to enhance effectiveness of social prescribing initiatives in Singapore.
-image: /images/isomer-logo.svg
+image: /images/singapore community of practice in social prescribing.png
 permalink: /
 notification: ""
 sections: